CedYF/React_State_Interview_Task/README.md

 ### Development Tips

 1. **Open the browser console** - All state changes are logged for debugging
-2. **Test both views** - Make sure Gallery and Table views work independently
+2. **Test the bug** - Make unique edits in Table Mode, switch views, and watch them disappear
-3. **Test the infinite loop** - Try entering "example.com" in Gallery's Link URL field
+3. **Test the fix** - After fixing, unique edits should persist when switching views
-4. **Watch the console logs** - They'll help you understand the update cycle
+4. **Check the store** - The global store state is displayed at the bottom of the page

 ## Project Structure